EclectX/MemSim-Model/README.md

 # MemSim+: A Realistic Behavioral Model for ReRAMs Capturing Non-Idealities
-This repository presents a technology-specific, realistic memristor behavioral model that incorporates key non-idealities, including cycle-to-cycle and device-to-device resistance variations, threshold voltage variations, resistance drift in the absence of external stimuli, and variations in switching dynamics.
+This repository has been created to accompany the paper "Realistic Behavioral Model for ReRAMs Capturing Non-Idealities" and provides a technology-specific, realistic memristor behavioral model.
+It incorporates key non-idealities, including cycle-to-cycle and device-to-device resistance variations, threshold voltage variations, resistance drift in the absence of external stimuli, and variations in switching dynamics.
 The developed SPICE model is implemented in LTSpice and has been fitted to experimental data from two different types of memristors:
 1. Vacuum-processed self-directed channel (SDC) memristors
 2. Inkjet-printed electrochemical metallization (ECM) memristors

 The model parameters have been extracted from experiments and are listed in:
-* Table I ([see Gulafshan et al., 2025](#bibtex-citation)) for nominal values (traditional approach)
+* Table I ([see the paper]) for nominal values (traditional approach)
-* Table II ([see Gulafshan et al., 2025](#bibtex-citation)) for variation-aware parameters (the proposed approach)
+* Table II ([see the paper]) for variation-aware parameters (the proposed approach)

 We provide a total of four fitted model files, categorized as follows: